 Art activities are a favorite in the Busy Bee room.
 Children are provided with a different assortment of art materials on a weekly basis.
 These activities include painting with brushes, and other manipulatives, crayons, glue, drawing on different types and textures of paper, and using felt, sponges, and chalk among other interesting materials.
 Children are encouraged to explore imaginative play.
 Dress up clothes, dolls, trains, and trucks are favorites in the Busy Bee Room.
 Children also learn about different community workers such as firefighters, mail persons, sales people, and doctors.
 Learning about these everyday activities allows for more imaginative play experiences.
 A fire safety theme may be supplemented with a visit to the Russell Street Fire Station to meet the firefighters.
 This has been very popular in the past!
 Group, parallel, and individual play are all very important for children this age, and teachers in the Busy Bee Room encourage all of the above.
 Children enjoy playing outside in our play yard twice a day.
 Climbing, jumping, playing house and of course running and chase games are much loved.

-We have four large, brightly lit classrooms and a sunny outdoor space with climbing structures, sandbox, trees, a vegetable and flower garden, shade areas, and push and ride toys.
+We have three large, brightly lit classrooms and a sunny outdoor space with climbing structures, sandbox, trees, a vegetable and flower garden, shade areas, and push and ride toys.
 The playground has safe rubber surfacing, and the classrooms have new laminate flooring.
-When both the Honeybees and Busy bees are out, it is separated with a plastic divider for Covid safety.
 The Babies have their own separate merged outdoor play area that is padded, with small climbing structures, shade structures, and baby sized sensory tables.
 The Wobblies play space is separated by a blue wooden fence, with soft ground and small climbing structures.
 We also have a staff room, a kitchen, a parent lounge and nursing area, and a parent resource library.

 Tour the Playground